Always refer to the text in the present tense (the fictional world), but refer to history (the real world) in the past tense.

 - “do not” (good!)

-Also, remember that “can not” means “able to not do something” whereas “cannot” means “unable to do something.”
-The sentence “I cannot fly” means almost the opposite of “I can not fly.”
+Also, remember “I cannot fly” means almost the opposite of “I can not fly.”

 Quotation marks are for quotations only.
 Never use them as “scare quotes.”
 Use double-quotes only.
 Don’t mix double-quotes and single-quotes.

-Use a colon at the end of a complete sentence to introduce a quotation; don’t put a comma before every quotation (only when a comma would be there anyway).
+Use a colon at the end of a complete sentence to introduce a quotation.
+Only put commas before quotations if they would go there anyway.

-Quotations are more convincing that citations.
+Quotations are more convincing that citations and paraphrases.
 Instead of a page number, supply some of the source’s actual words.

 Whenever possible, integrate quotations into the flow of your words.
 It makes your point easier to understand, and it indicates mastery of the source text.